AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 -   Learn multiple selections with the if/else-if conditional.
 -   Continue to improve the code of a complex program.

-#### GOALS
-- Learn multiple selections with the if/else-if conditional.
-- Continue to improve the code of a complex program.

 A *multi-way selection* is written when there are a series of conditions with different statements for each condition.
 Multi-way selection is performed using if/else-if statements such that exactly one section of code is executed based on the first condition that evaluates to true.

 ```java